JamesNewton/HybridDiskEncoder/README.md

 https://web.archive.org/web/20180529001306/https://www.coranac.com/documents/arctangent/
 - http://f3.to/portfolio/math/fastatan2.htm Fast atan2. `if |X|>|Y| [(-b*x*y)/(x^2+ a*y^2) + c*sign(x)] else [-c*sign(x*y)= c*sign(x) + (b*x*y)/(y^2+a*x^2)] where a = 0.28088, b = 180/Pi, c = b/2*Pi`

+Having said all that, goot old Math.h in C is probably more than good enough.

 **OpenJSCAD:** In keeping with the focus on Javascript in DDE (the Dexter IDE), node.js processing for remote control, and an upcoming
 <a href="https://github.com/JamesNewton/AdvancedRoboticsWithJavascript/wiki">Robotics class</a>, this project uses<br>
 https://OpenJSCAD.com